• Skip to primary navigation

 Notes

-Adjusting the oven temperature: if you're cooking something else at a higher temperature, it's fine to cook the stuffing at the same temp, too.
+Adjusting the Oven Temp - If you're cooking something else at a higher temperature, it's fine to cook the stuffing at the same temp, too.
 Just keep an eye on the stuffing, and cook it for less time than indicated above.

 Nutrition